guochenmeinian/guochenmeinian.github.io/content/about/index.md

 Beyond coding and algorithms, I enjoy playing guitar.
-Music, especially exploring different genres and blending them, fascinates me just as much as any coding puzzle.
+Music, especially exploring different genres and blending them, fascinates me just as much as any engineering puzzle.
 Although I'm currently striving to transcend the beginner level, my goal is to become an intermediate player who can jam confidently with friends and fellow music enthusiasts.
 I also have a keen interest in finance, always trying to understand more about the economic forces shaping our world.
 On the travel front, I recently had the opportunity to attend my first live metal concert this summer in Milano, Italy.

 {{ double_image(path1="about/metallica_green.jpg", path2="about/metallica_red.jpg", height=1400, width=650, op="fit_height") }}